Enhancing ground-state interaction strength of neutral atoms via Floquet stroboscopic dynamics: Conclusion

 \section{Conclusion}

 We have proposed a Floquet-engineered scheme to enhance the effective interaction between ground-state neutral atoms in a Rydberg atomic ensemble.
 By periodically driving the system with a sequence of ground-state couplings followed by a $4\pi$ pulse on the ground–Rydberg transition, the dynamics are confined to the single-excitation manifold through stroboscopic evolution.
 As a result, the system evolves from the collective ground state $|G\rangle$ to the state $|W_\mathbb{N}\rangle$, while double excitations remain strongly suppressed.
 This behavior reflects an effective ground-state blockade induced by Floquet modulation.
 Unlike conventional schemes that rely on strong Rydberg-Rydberg interactions and are therefore limited to the blockade radius, our approach remains effective even outside the conventional Rydberg blockade radius.
-In addition, to assess its feasibility under realistic conditions, we examine the impact of relevant experimental imperfections, including the spontaneous emission of the Rydberg state, laser phase noise, Rabi amplitude noise, and laser detuning errors.
-The results show that the scheme remains highly robust against these errors and can tolerate thermal fluctuations in atomic positions, making it readily implementable under realistic experimental conditions.
+In addition, we evaluate the feasibility of the proposed scheme under realistic experimental conditions by systematically incorporating major sources of imperfections, including Rydberg-state spontaneous emission and blackbody-radiation-induced decay, laser phase noise, Rabi amplitude fluctuations, detuning errors, as well as Doppler-induced dephasing arising from finite atomic temperature.
+Our results demonstrate that the scheme exhibits strong robustness against these noise sources and remains resilient to thermal motion and ensemble inhomogeneity, indicating that it is well suited for implementation in current neutral-atom platforms.
+We note that additional noise sources specific to particular experimental implementations may also contribute to decoherence but are beyond the scope of the present theoretical model.
 Building on this mechanism, we further examine its application to single-photon sources.
 The simulated equal-time second-order correlation function indicates that the scheme can theoretically achieve a high-efficiency single-photon source.
 Finally, we explore the implementation of our scheme in a Rydberg superatom, demonstrating that shortening the Floquet driving period enables practical realization within a single Rydberg superatom.
 In summary, our scheme realizes robust quantum state preparation by effectively enhancing ground-state interactions in neutral atoms.
 This mechanism can be directly applied to deterministic single-photon generation, providing a versatile and high-fidelity platform for quantum technologies.